Cerealkillerway/versionUpdater/README.md

 You can add or remove files in any moment by editing <i>versionFilesList.json</i> or using command line options <b>-a (--add)</b> and <b>-r (--remove)</b>.

-<i>You'll get a warning if the file list is empty (because none of default files and added files exists in the current folder).
+<i>You'll get a warning if the file list is empty (because none of default files and added files exists in the current folder).</i>

 <b>It will also try to understand your package name and current version from a <i>package.json</i> or <i>bower.json</i> file.<br>
 If you don't have <i>package.json</i> or <i>bower.json</i> in your project, then you will need to update <i>versionFilesList.json</i> manually with these informations.</b>